timsneath/github-tracker/README.md

 - More options would be nice, e.g. `--csv` to generate output suitable for importing into Microsoft Excel, Google Sheets etc.

+- `repo-issues.dart` is a very rough script at the moment.
+I need to tidy up and refactor both of these two commands.